 TS–006 When is a full verification test required for weighing and measuring instruments

-This policy is to clarify when a weighing or measuring instrument in use for trade requires a full verification test to be completed.
+This policy confirms when a weighing or measuring instrument, which is in use for trade, requires a full verification test to be completed.

 Where the Mark of Verification (MOV) or sealing has been broken for the purposes of accessing an instruments calibration settings, or to alter any metrological characteristic, the instrument must be verified by performing a full verification test.